 3. In partnership with an alliance (mm&P) and a non-profit (Common Cause), we have launched a campaign to change India’s National Mineral Policy.
+Goa Foundation sent in a detailed representation that sets out how these principles should be implemented, and provides the rationale for a strong control system and radical transparency.
 The first draft does contain some language on Intergenerational Equity.
 However, the road is long and much can change.

 4. We are conscious that these principles are universal, and we would like to implement them globally.
 Our global initiative is The Future We Need (TFWN).
 We are looking for global partners.